My name is Ted Tahquechi, and I am a legally blind professional landscape and travel photographer.

 After a terrible car accident in 1999, I was left with no vision in my right eye and only 5% remaining vision in my left, I can see light and dark but no detail.
 I truly believe that the day I picked up the camera again changed my life.
 With my visual limitation, I have almost no distance sight, and things get very blurry at about a foot away.
 Starting slow, I used the camera at family gatherings to capture moments I could not see.
 My camera has now became a tool I use to later see on my computer monitor what I miss as I walk through life.

-Alongside exhibiting my photographic work, I speak about vision loss, and using art as a coping mechanism to heal.
-My lectures focus on using photography to heal, inspiration and vision loss, but I also love to speak at Retro game conferences about my years in the games industry.
+Alongside exhibiting my photographic work, I love to speak about vision loss, and using art as a coping mechanism to heal.
+I also love to speak at Retro game conferences about my years in the games industry.
 If you would like further information on my speaking engagements, please see the speaking section.
-I have presented at Galleries, Schools (high school and college) Retro games conferences, and camps for the blind and visually impaired.
 I have a guide dog Fauna, and we are often asked to speak at organizations about strategies to better serve their visually impaired clients.

 Contact Ted at firstname.lastname@example.org